Using the

 • I want to buy an umbrella.

-(There are lots of umbrellas to buy, so we don’t know which one.)
+(There are lots of umbrellas to buy, so we don’t know which umbrella.)

 I want to buy the blue umbrella we saw yesterday.